johnmidgley/opencola-alpha/README.md

                    or https://localhost:5796 (Secure - recommended)
 ```

-The application is started and you can navigate to https://localhost:5796.
+You can now navigate to https://localhost:5796.
 (You can use plain http link too, but it is not secure).
-When you navigate to the page, you'll be prompted to set a password:
+The first time you start OpenCola, you'll be prompted to set a password:

 <img src="img/setPassword.png" width="800" />